Many people fear an estate planning process known as “probate”. In Oregon, avoiding probate is a priority for many people, but is that even possible?

 Probate can be a very long procedure, sometimes taking 6 months, a year, or more!
-Additionally, probate can incur additional fees for court costs and attorney’s compensation, which can take a bite out of estate funds which may otherwise go to inheritance or charitable giving.
+Additionally, probate can incur additional fees for court costs and attorney’s compensation.
+These costs can take a bite out of estate funds which may otherwise go to inheritance or charitable giving.

-Some states do allow for probate exemptions, depending on the value of the estate, but only your local Eugene estate planning attorney can determine what applies to your unique situation.
+Some states do allow for probate exemptions, depending on the value of the estate.
+However, only your local Eugene estate planning attorney can determine what applies to your unique situation.

 There are several ways to avoid probate.
 Your lawyer will be able to advise you on the best course of action for your circumstances:

-When your legal paperwork for a certain asset includes a designated beneficiary, this asset may be directly transferred to this individual after your death.
-Assets like bank accounts, insurance accounts, and in some states, real estate and vehicles, are in your control until your passing, and are marked for “transfer-on-death,” or TOD.
+When your legal paperwork for a certain asset includes a beneficiary, this asset may directly transfer to this individual after your death.
+“Transfer-on-death,” or TOD assets like bank accounts, insurance accounts, and in some states, real estate and vehicles, remain in your control until you pass away.

 Creating a living trust

-A revocable living trust is a great way to safeguard your financial assets from probate, by holding them in a controlled trust while you are alive.
+A revocable living trust is a great way to safeguard your financial assets from probate.
+This holds them in a controlled trust while you are alive.
 You transfer certain assets into a trust for safekeeping, under the eye of a trustee.
-Upon your death, the assets are distributed to your beneficiaries according to the terms of the trust.
+Upon your death, the terms of the trust determine distribution of the assets to your beneficiaries.

 One easy way that you can prevent your loved ones from going through probate after you die is by creating a joint tenancy, with the “right of survivorship.”
-This is a popular choice for couples who live together or otherwise share property together, whether they are married or not.
+This is a popular choice for couples who live together or otherwise share property together.
 You can create this paperwork with an experienced estate planning attorney!